ziontee113/query-secretary/README.md

 to bring up the Query Window.
 <br>

-Here are the default keymaps when you're in the Query Window (not customizable at the moment):
+Here are the default keymaps when you're in the Query Window (customizable with setup function):
 - `q` / `Esc` close the Query Window
 -  `f` toggle current node's `field_name`
 -  `p` / `P` toggle current node's `predicate`